Beneficiary

 Revocable and irrevocable beneficiaries

-Revocable beneficiaries can be changed at any time, like in a life insurance policy where the owner can update the beneficiary.
-Irrevocable beneficiaries cannot be changed without their consent, often used in divorce settlements to ensure a former spouse receives agreed benefits.
+Owners can change revocable beneficiaries at any time, such as in a life insurance policy where they can update the beneficiary.
+In contrast, individuals cannot change irrevocable beneficiaries without their consent, which often happens in divorce settlements to ensure that a former spouse receives agreed-upon benefits.

 How to designate a beneficiary in business

 Designating a beneficiary in business involves specifying who will receive benefits from various financial products or agreements.
-This process is crucial for ensuring that assets are distributed according to the business owner’s wishes.
+This process ensures that the business owner’s wishes are followed when distributing assets.
 Here are the key steps involved:

 Identify the assets or benefits